rafaelp3re1ra/Rational-Behaviors-for-Reactive-Agents-in-NetLogo/README.md

 The simulation explores how reactive agents can behave rationally to achieve specific objectives in a constrained environment.
 The agents are tasked with:
 - Collecting and depositing waste.
 - Managing energy levels by recharging at designated stations.
-- Navigating around obstacles.
+- Navigating around obstacles efficiently.
-- Using improved movement.

 The goal is to evaluate the effectiveness of their behaviors and improve their performance through strategic modifications.